nicolasoleinizak/memo-front/README.md

 ## Getting Started

+Ensure to set the environment variables as shown in .env.local.example.
+The file name must be .env.local

+Before serving this project, also ensure you are running the backend services as well as database.
+You can find the project here: https://github.com/nicolasoleinizak/memo-server

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev